 For some extra adventure, there’s also the option of biking the coastal path from Old Town Cascais to Guincho Beach.

-How To Go From Lisbon To Cascais
+How To Get To Cascais From Lisbon

 If you’re spending some time in Lisbon like we did, it’s a good opportunity to go for a quick visit to Cascais and the closest beach on the coast of Portugal here.